Bussyboo98/EvictTest-ARES-Protocol/Ares-Foundation/ARCHITECTURE.md

-# System Architecture - Ares Foundation
+# System Architecture – Ares Foundation

 The Ares Foundation architecture is designed for security, modularity, and transparency.
-It separates core treasury logic from governance rules and utility modules.
+Core treasury logic is separated from governance rules and utility modules, making the system easier to audit, maintain, and upgrade.
+Each component has a well-defined role, ensuring that critical operations, such as fund transfers and proposal execution, are controlled and traceable.

-## Component Overview
+# Component Overview

-### 1. Core: AresTreasury
+1. Core: AresTreasury

-The central hub of the system.
-It holds the funds and manages the proposal state machine.
-It inherits from several modules to maintain a clean separation of concerns.
+The AresTreasury contract is the central hub of the system.
+It holds all funds, manages the proposal lifecycle, and executes approved actions.
+By interacting with specialized modules, it maintains a clean separation of concerns, preventing logic duplication and minimizing potential attack surfaces.

-### 2. Modules
+2. Modules

-- **AuthorizationModule**: Handles EIP-712 signature verification and nonce management.
-- **ProposalModule**: Manages the storage and hashing of proposal data.
+AuthorizationModule: Responsible for verifying EIP-712 signatures and managing nonces to ensure proposals are authorized and cannot be replayed.

+ProposalModule: Handles the storage, hashing, and integrity checks of all proposals submitted to the treasury.

-- **TimelockModule**: Implements the queuing logic and execution delays.
+TimelockModule: Implements queuing logic and enforces execution delays, giving the community or emergency guardian time to intervene if necessary.

-- **RewardDistributor**: An external contract (linked to the Treasury) that manages Merkle-based reward claims.
+RewardDistributor: An external contract linked to the treasury, responsible for Merkle-based reward distributions, enabling efficient and verifiable token allocations.

-- **GovernanceGuard**: Provides cooldowns and action limits to prevent governance exhaustion.
+GovernanceGuard: Adds cooldowns and action limits to prevent rapid, repeated changes that could jeopardize system security.

-### 3. Libraries
+3. Libraries

-- **ProposalCodec**: Standardized hashing for `TreasuryAction` arrays.
+ProposalCodec: Standardizes hashing of TreasuryAction arrays to ensure consistent proposal identification.

-- **SignatureVerifyer**: Low-level EIP-191/EIP-712 recovery utilities.
+SignatureVerifier: Provides low-level EIP-191/EIP-712 signature recovery utilities.

-- **MerkleClaiming**: Efficient bit-mapped Merkle tree verification.
+MerkleClaiming: Verifies Merkle tree proofs efficiently for reward claims.

-- **TimelockQueuing**: Internal logic for managing execution ETAs.
+TimelockQueuing: Supports internal logic for managing execution ETAs and delays.

-## Proposal Lifecycle
+Proposal Lifecycle

-1. **Propose**: A user submits a list of `TreasuryAction`s along with a Governor's EIP-712 signature.
+Propose – A user submits a list of TreasuryActions along with a Governor’s EIP-712 signature.

-2. **Commit Delay**: The proposal enters a "pending" state for `COMMIT_DELAY` (1 day).
+Commit Delay – The proposal enters a pending state for COMMIT_DELAY (e.g., 1 day) before it can be committed.

-3. **Commit**: A Governor triggers the commitment.
-This calculates the final `ETA` for execution.
+Commit – A Governor triggers commitment, calculating the final ETA for execution.

-4. **Timelock**: The proposal must wait for the `TIMELOCK_DELAY` (2 days) to pass.
+Timelock – The proposal waits for TIMELOCK_DELAY (e.g., 2 days) to pass, providing oversight and intervention time.

-5. **Execute**: Anyone can trigger execution if the `ETA` has passed and the proposal is within its `GRACE_PERIOD` (7 days).
+Execute – Anyone can trigger execution after the ETA, provided it occurs within the GRACE_PERIOD (e.g., 7 days).

-6. **Cancel**: The proposer or a Governor/Guardian can cancel the proposal at any time before execution.
+Cancel – The proposer or Emergency Guardian can cancel the proposal at any point before execution.

-## Permissioning Model
+# Permissioning Model

-- **Governors**: Can authorize proposals, commit proposals, and add/remove other governors.
+Governors – Authorize proposals, commit them, and manage other governors.

-- **Emergency Guardian**: Has the power to cancel proposals but cannot authorize or execute them.
+Emergency Guardian – Cancels malicious proposals but cannot authorize or execute them.

-- **Proposer**: The account that submits the proposal; can cancel their own proposal.
+Proposer – Submits proposals and may cancel their own proposals.

+# Security Boundaries

+Treasury funds can only be moved through executed proposals.

+Reward claims require valid Merkle proofs.

+Emergency Guardian can cancel proposals but cannot withdraw funds directly.

+# Trust Assumptions

+Governors are trusted to propose and approve valid actions.

+Users rely on the Guardian to act only in emergencies.

+The system depends on Ethereum network security and the immutability of deployed smart contracts.